 - Find a buddy .
 Exercise is often more fun when you have a partner.
 It’s harder to skip a session, too, when you know you’ll be leaving a friend in the lurch!

 - Weather -- or not.
 Make a list of activities you can do indoors or out, no matter what the season.
 If you love tennis, try adding indoor squash or handball.
 If walking outside is your favorite activity, find a mall or inside track so you can keep up the pace when winter weather howls.

 - Put technology to work.
 Whether you’re looking for a new bike trail or want to monitor your heart rate, your smartphone can help.
-There are hundreds of fitness-themed apps available -- many for free!
+Hundreds of fitness-themed apps are available -- many for free!

 - Schedule your workouts.
 Don’t say, “I’m going to try to exercise more this week.”
 Say, “I’m going to walk briskly for 30 minutes Monday, Wednesday, Friday, and Sunday.”
 You’re more likely to stick with an exercise plan if you schedule it.